 Domestic machines are most suited to smaller leather sewing projects such as bags and purses due to the size of their working area.
 While it doesn’t matter if your fabric is bunched up while sewing, leather can be left with permanent creases and scratches if wrinkled.

 Choosing a domestic leather sewing machine

 Points to consider when purchasing a leather sewing machine are:

 - High presser foot lift – You often need the extra height when sewing over intersecting seams and placing your work under the foot when starting.

 - Strong machine – Purchase a machine with a strong motor and metal frame that is built for durability.
 Singer and Janome both produce models with metal frames that are designed for heavy usage.

 - Simple – As your machine will be worked hard, purchase a machine with manual knobs and one that is not computerized.
 There are fewer things to go wrong!

 Here are the 4 domestic machines I would recommend for sewing leather.
-All these leather sewing machines are reasonably priced at $180-$430 and manufactured for heavy duty use due to their metal internal frames.
+All these leather sewing machines are reasonably priced at $180-$450 and manufactured for heavy-duty use due to their metal internal frames.

-The advantage of an industrial machine is that they are produced with quality metal and durable motors and parts that are designed for heavy usage which will produce beautiful stitching in your leather projects.
-Generally industrial leather sewing machines can handle much thicker threads and will have longer stitch lengths to produce professional results.
+The advantage of an industrial leather sewing machine is that they are produced with quality metal and durable motors and parts that are designed for heavy usage, which will produce beautiful stitching in your leather projects.
+Generally, industrial leather sewing machines can handle much thicker threads and will have longer stitch lengths to produce professional results.